The newborn stage is challenging enough as it is. Get a head start and discover the best newborn tips and tricks to help you care for your new baby.

 - Once he’s asleep, you can tend to yourself (you) and repeat the cycle.

 5. Track your baby’s feedings and diapers

-Your doctor will likely ask a few questions about your baby’s progress:
+During your first appointments, your pediatrician will likely ask a few questions about your baby’s progress, like:

 - what types of bowel movements he’s had